ljthwe/WHSTechNotes/journal.md

+# Febuary 18,2025
+What's the most interesting thing you learned last week?
+It could be from this class, another subject, a conversation, a YouTube video, or even something you discovered on your own.
+Explain what it was, how you learned it, and why you found it interesting. when a fsh goes down a human throat and goes to your stomach they will die from your stomach acid.

 # August 09, 2024

 Today, I created my first GitHub account and repository.
 I'm excited to start using GitHub for my projects!